 Step 3: Collect Data

 This step involves collecting data as accurately as possible.
-You can collect data manually, but if you’re doing this on a large scale and on a continuous basis, then we’d recommend using the right tools to deliver your training from.
+You can collect data manually, but if you’re doing this on a large scale and on a continuous basis, then we’d recommend using the right tools to collect your data from.
 We’ll be discussing what I mean by this later in the blog.

-Collecting data for the amount of training delivered is easy due to reporting capabilities offered by various training tools.
+Collecting data for training delivered is easy due to reporting and employee training tracking capabilities offered by various training tools.

 Let’s continue with our example to show you what we mean.